Back to blog

 Braintrust covers this layer with a stronger evaluation framework.
 Its free tier gives you one million trace spans.
 The regression catching capability is what sets it apart: you can run evaluations against new versions of your agent and catch regressions before they reach production.

-Layer 3: Agent Lifecycle Observability
+Layer 3: Agent lifecycle observability

 Most observability focuses on what happens during a task.
 The lifecycle layer covers what happens between tasks: agent initialization, task assignment, context loading, and agent retirement.
 These also have cost and failure modes.